In 2022, American families will receive ‘New Year’ (dollar)1,400 stimulus checks – here’s how to find out if you qualify.

 They would still need to meet the income eligibility requirements, as with previous payments.

-Single filers must earn no more than (dollar)75,000 in adjusted gross income per year, while married couples filing jointly must earn no more than (dollar)150,000 per year.
+Single filers must earn no more than (dollar)75,000 per year in adjusted gross income, while married couples filing jointly must earn no more than (dollar)150,000.

-The exact number of families who are owed a (dollar)1,400 stimulus check is unknown, but it is thought to be in the millions.
+For the most up-to-date information on Covid-19 relief, visit our stimulus checks live blog…

-For the most up-to-date information on Covid-19 relief, visit our live blog…
+The exact number of families owing a (dollar)1,400 stimulus check is unknown, but it is thought to be in the millions.

 The exact figure will not be known until the total number of births for 2021 is announced.